-Yankees co-owner Hank Steinbrenner, 63, dies from illness: report
+Yankees co-owner Hank Steinbrenner, 63, dies from illness

-Hank Steinbrenner, the co-owner of the New York Yankees, died after a long battle with an undisclosed illness, sources told the New York Post on Tuesday.
+Hank Steinbrenner, the co-owner of the New York Yankees, died after a long battle with an undisclosed illness, the team announced Tuesday.
 He was 63.

+The New York Post was the first to report the news of Steinbrenner's death.
 The illness was not related to the coronavirus, according to the newspaper.

 JIM FREY, FORMER ROYALS AND CUBS MANAGER, DIES AT 88